A Survey of Continual Reinforcement Learning: Biography Section

 \subsection{Continual Learning}

 CL is an emerging paradigm in machine learning that focuses on incrementally updating models to adapt to new tasks while maintaining performance on previous tasks.
 In CL, the learner accumulates knowledge over time to enhance the model's effectiveness while saving computational resources and time through incremental modeling, providing a viable solution for a series of tasks under resource constraints \cite{martin2023wholistic}.
-The learning process in CL can be mathematically represented as follows \cite{timothee2020continual}:
+The learning process in CL can be mathematically represented as follows \cite{timothee2020continual}, This formulation abstracts any continual update as a mapping from the prior model, auxiliary knowledge, and incoming task data to the refreshed model and knowledge:

 where $h_{k - 1}$ and $h_{k}$ are the CL models for tasks $k-1$ and $k$, respectively; $U_{k - 1}$ and $U_{k}$ are the auxiliary information extracted from tasks $k-1$ and $k$; $D_{k}$ is the incremental data for task $k$.
+This equation emphasizes that CL centers on iteratively updating the working hypothesis and any auxiliary components as new task data arrives, laying out a concise abstraction for the subsequent CRL specialization.
 As the distribution of data changes, the variety of tasks increases, and the complexity of models deepens, CL faces multiple challenges.

 Two of the most pressing challenges are \textit{catastrophic forgetting} and \textit{knowledge transfer} \cite{german2019continual}, which have garnered significant attention.
 Catastrophic forgetting refers to the degradation of model performance on previous tasks upon learning new ones, a phenomenon attributed to the inherent limitations of current neural network technologies, which diverge from the continuous learning mode of the human brain \cite{kudithipudi2022biological}.
 Knowledge transfer, on the other hand, involves leveraging knowledge from previous tasks to facilitate learning on new tasks.
 To mitigate catastrophic forgetting and facilitate knowledge transfer, CL approaches strive for a balance between stability, to protect acquired knowledge, and plasticity, to adapt to new tasks efficiently.
 This balance, often referred to as the \textit{stability-plasticity dilemma}, is critical for the success of CL systems.